 - Minimum grade of 60%/C or the passing grade for the requested course (whichever is higher) is required for courses to transfer if completed at another institution.
 For courses previously completed at Durham College, the passing grade for the course sought is needed.

 - Course content should be equivalent (or close-to equivalent) in hours of instruction (for example, a 30-hour course likely would not cover the same content in as much depth as an 84-hour course).
+The previous course completed can not be the prerequisite subject for the course being sought for credit.

 - Courses should have been completed within the past five years.
 While courses completed more than five years ago can be submitted, they may be denied on the basis of age if there have been significant changes to practice or professional requirements, policies/legislation, or technology/software requirements.
 General education courses are exempted from the five-year rule.